Nursing-Advanced Practice (ANP)

-(i) Current registration on the relevant Nursing division of the register held by The Nursing and Midwifery Board of Ireland
+3. Current registration on the relevant Nursing Division maintained by the Nursing and Midwifery Board of Ireland; and

-(iv) Satisfactory clinical audit of host site/ hospital as a suitable learning environment for the relevant speciality
+6. The host hospital must obtain a satisfactory clinical audit as a suitable learning environment for the relevant speciality

 Documentation required to complete application

 - A copy of current Nursing and Midwifery Board of Ireland registration.